Lego-compatible thesis project boards

 6) How much space must be given for play and user adaptation ?
 So far, the answer is "a lot"... (after 4 weeks into this project)

-Since this is my first project in line with my work, I'll provide (over time) a more serious documentation in my wiki.
+Since this is my first project in line with my work, I may provide (over time) a more serious documentation in my wiki.
 It will both address conceptual and technical issues.
 There are some folks that use Lego or Duplo for project management, although this doesn't seem to be very well documented.

 - First layer must be real slow: 12 mm/s